nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 **1. SEPHelper**

-SEPHelper holds an instance of each of the component mentioned above.
-It is the starting point of our program and takes in user inputs.
+SEPHelper is the starting point of our program and takes in user inputs.
-SEPHelper executes commands based on an object of class "Command" after Parser processes user inputs and returns a Command object back to SEPHelper.
+SEPHelper executes commands based on an object of class "Command" passed to it after Parser processes user inputs and returns a Command object back to SEPHelper.

 Sequence Diagram for SEPHelper: